 Dislike light coloured backgrounds?
 Do you have the eyesight of a hawk or need a bit more help in that area?
 Is English not your native language?

-There you can switch to our dark theme, increase or decrease the text size or switch some of the application into another language.
+Look at the “General Settings” screen (the cog wheel icon at the bottom of the page).
+There you can switch to our dark theme, increase or decrease the text size or switch a part of the application into another language.

-We’re quite a long way from being able to offer the complete Kee Vault experience in multiple languages but some of the basic features are already available in French and German.
-The browser extension is also already available in many languages thanks to the much appreciated Open Source contributions of a team of translators.
-The browser extension language is automatically set based upon the language of your web browser but you can choose in which language to display the Kee Vault application.
+Unfortunately we’re a long way from being able to offer the complete Kee Vault experience in multiple languages but in version 1 (the Web App) some of the basic features are already available in French and German.
+The web browser extension is also already available in many languages thanks to the much appreciated Open Source contributions of a team of translators.
+The browser extension language is automatically set based upon the language of your web browser but you can choose in which language to display the Kee Vault web application.

 Kee Vault availability and compatibility

 In this penultimate Kee Vault introductory email we’ll cover some information and tips about ensuring you have access to your passwords whenever you need them.

 When disconnected or somewhere with an unreliable network, most online password managers stop working.
 With Kee Vault you can still access your passwords and other credentials (such as that long cryptic WiFi code to get reconnected!).

 It might seem unbelievable but you really can load your internet browser and access https://keevault.pm even with your device in Aeroplane Mode - try it now!
 We haven’t been able to change the rules of Physics though, so you will need to be online for just the first time you load your Kee Vault on each of your devices.